JustinMShea/wooldridge/README.md

 The `wooldridge` package aims to lighten the task by easily loading any data set from the text.
 The package contains full documentation for each set and all data have been compressed to a fraction of their original size.
 Just install the package, load it, and call the data you wish to work with.

 _**But wait...there's more!**_ A vignette, [Introductory Econometrics Examples](https://justinmshea.github.io/wooldridge/articles/Introductory-Econometrics-Examples.html):sparkles:, illustrates solutions to examples from each chapter of the text, offering a relevant introduction to econometric modelling with **R**.
-The vignette also includes an Appendix of R resources, such as *Using R for Introductory Econometrics* by Florian Hess.
+The vignette also includes an Appendix of R resources, such as *Using R for Introductory Econometrics* by Florian Heiss.

 **Note:** All data sets are from the 7th edition (Wooldridge 2020, `ISBN-13: 978-1-337-55886-0`), which is compatible with all other editions.